membase/cucumberl/README.markdown

 # cucumberl

-A pure-erlang, open-soruce, single-file implementation of Cucumber (http://cukes.info).
+A pure-erlang, open-source, single-file implementation of Cucumber (http://cukes.info).
 This provides a subset of the Cucumber feature definition language.